 But how does OptiSleep work?
 It’s simple: the device holds your lower teeth forward, opening up your airway significantly.
 This allows the patient to breathe in more fully, reduces snoring, and prevents sleep apnea from occurring.

 If you, or your spouse, suffer from your snoring, it may be more than just an annoying habit.
 It could be interfering with your sleep patterns and causing long-term health issues.

 Fixing your sleep problems can be as easy as a quick trip to our office.
-Schedule a consult with Dr. Will, who is skilled in determining sleep apnea problems and can treat your issue quickly and conveniently in our office.
+Schedule a consult with Dr. Will, who is skilled in determining sleep apnea problems in Brentwood and can treat your issue quickly and conveniently in our office.